-29.1 Vacation Leave
+30.1 Vacation Leave

 - a) Newly hired Members will be entitled to twenty (20) days of paid vacation annually during the first three (3) years of appointment to twenty-two (22) days annually after three (3) years of employment; and to twenty-five (25) days annually after six (6) years of employment.
-Vacation will be accrued at the rate of one-twelfth (1/12) of the annual entitlement per month. - b) Vacation year will mean the twelve (12) month period from April 1 to March 31, to coincide with the fiscal year.
+Vacation will be accrued at the rate of one-twelfth (1/12) of the annual entitlement per month. - b) Vacation year will mean the twelve (12) month period from April 1st to March 31st, to coincide with the fiscal year.
 Accrual of service commences on the first day of employment.
-Members may utilize vacation credits in advance of earning them with the understanding that upon termination of employment the value of any unearned vacation credits taken will be reimbursed to the University. - c) A Member terminating prior to using all banked vacation and proportionate amount of the regular vacation year entitlement will be paid out at the Member's current salary rate on the final pay. - d) A Member's accumulated vacation entitlement shall not exceed the equivalent of two (2) years of entitlement at the Member's current rate of entitlement hours.
-The excess accrual will be paid out in lump sum on the first pay date of the subsequent fiscal year.
-At the Member's request, all or a portion of the excess accrual may be put in a tax shelter of his choice. - e) The Member is responsible for taking his allotted vacation time.
-Scheduling will be discussed with and approved by the Dean, the University Librarian, or designate.
-In the interest of work-life balance, vacation scheduling should be discussed as part of annual work planning.

-f) The utilization of vacation credits shall be recorded by forwarding the completed and approved Leave Request Form to Payroll.
+Members may utilize vacation credits in advance of earning them with the understanding that upon termination of employment the value of any unearned vacation credits taken will be reimbursed to the University. - c) All vacation shall be taken in the year it is earned.
+In the event that a member terminates employment prior to using all vacation, the annual vacation balance will be paid out at the Member's current salary rate on the final pay. - d) A Member with an accumulated vacation balance as of March 31, 2015 shall have the option to use these banked days of vacation or shall be paid out the vacation balance at the March 31, 2015 value upon his/her resignation or retirement from the university. - e) The Member is responsible for taking all his/her allotted vacation in the year it is earned.
+Scheduling vacation shall be incorporated into the annual work planning and approved by the Dean, the University Librarian, or designate. - f) The utilization of vacation credits shall be recorded by forwarding the completed and approved Leave Request Form to Payroll.

-29.2 Sick Leave
+30.2 Sick Leave

-- a) Members will earn one and one-half $(1\frac{1}{2})$ sick days per month worked. - b) A Member should report absence due to sickness or disability to his supervisor as soon as possible or should have someone do so on his behalf.
+- a) Members will earn one and one-half (11/2) sick days per month worked. - b) A Member should report absence due to sickness or disability to his supervisor as soon as possible or should have someone do so on his behalf.
 Upon return to work the Member is required to complete the University's Leave Request Form, obtain signature approval from the Dean, University Librarian, or designate, and forward on to Payroll for processing purposes. - c) For any absence due to sickness or disability in excess of five (5) consecutive working days, the Member is required to provide medical proof.
 Failure to do so will result in the absence being treated as leave without pay. - d) Where a Member can provide for the medical needs of a family member during an unforeseen illness, the Member is entitled to use a maximum of five (5) days of sick leave, from the Member's sick leave accrual, per fiscal year.

-29.3 Bereavement Leave
+30.3 Bereavement Leave